34 Out Of 80

 Advanced Concepts: Exploring Standard Deviation and Normal Distribution

 For a more in-depth analysis, especially within a larger dataset of scores, we can introduce concepts like standard deviation and normal distribution.
 The standard deviation measures the dispersion or spread of a set of data around its mean (average).
-If we had a larger sample of scores, understanding the standard deviation would allow us to contextualize the 34/80 score relative to the overall performance of the group.
-Furthermore, if the scores follow a normal distribution (bell curve), we could determine the percentile rank of the 34/80 score, providing even more nuanced understanding.
+Worth adding: if we had a larger sample of scores, understanding the standard deviation would let us contextualize the 34/80 score relative to the overall performance of the group.
+To build on this, if the scores follow a normal distribution (bell curve), we could determine the percentile rank of the 34/80 score, providing even more nuanced understanding.

 Frequently Asked Questions (FAQ)